Sinamirshahi/snakeflex/README.md

 - Windows doesn't support full PTY (pseudo-terminal) features
 - Very long-running scripts might timeout in some browsers
 - File I/O operations in Python scripts access the server's filesystem
+- Large output bursts are throttled to prevent WebSocket flooding

 ## 💡 Pro tips

 - Use `print(..., flush=True)` for immediate output in custom scripts
 - Press `Ctrl+C` in the terminal to stop long-running scripts
 - Check the browser console (F12) for debugging WebSocket issues
+- Built binaries are portable - no Go installation needed on target machines
+- Use `--verbose` flag to debug script execution and input handling
+- Multiple concurrent output streams are handled safely (stdout + stderr)

 ## 📝 License